Irene S. Taylor: Late career

 Irene Taylor then moved to Washington, D.C.
-Between 1962 and 1967, Taylor was worked for the Bureau of Supplies and Accounts, a department of the U.S. Navy, where she edited BUSANDA NEWS.
+Between 1962 and 1967, Taylor was worked for the Bureau of Supplies and Accounts, a department of the U.S. Navy, where she edited Busanda News.
 At the same time, she was also working with the Department of Health, Education, and Welfare.
 There, she was the assistant editor for their publication entitled, Aging.

 Last years and death

-After many years working and traveling, Taylor retired in 1967 to Columbia, Missouri, the city where she received her bachelor's degree.
+After many years working and traveling, Taylor retired in 1967 to Columbia, Missouri, the city where she had received her bachelor's degree.
 She hoped to receive her master's degree in Journalism, so, she began taking classes at the University of Missouri-Columbia.
 Although she did not end up getting her master's degree, she ended up taking classes that interested her.

 Irene Taylor, a Mizzou Tigers fan, was the first women to join the Tiger Quarterback Club, in 1972.
 She consistently had season tickets to the Mizzou Football and Basketball games.
 Her dedication to the team even led her to follow the team out to the Orange Bowl, in 1969.

-She also volunteered at the Harry S. Truman Memorial Veterans Hospital where she sat at the Information Desk and acted as a greeter.
+She also volunteered at the Harry S. Truman Memorial Veterans' Hospital where she sat at the Information Desk and acted as a greeter.
 She also edited their publication, the Vet Gazette.

 On September 2, 1989, Irene Taylor died.